kakavashaa/buenos-aires/README.md

-# rgmanetwork-ythls
+# buenos-aires
-A scraper for RGMA (Radio GMA) Network's YouTube radio livestreams.
+A stream scraper for such streaming service architecture.